-First, enter the Programs subsystem with the command:

-Goto Programs OK
+First, enter the Programs subsystem with the command: Goto Programs OK

-Then you may compile the program with the command:

-Compile L10 (user program at) SOURCE OK

-SOURCE is the NLS file address of the PROGRAM statement.
+Then you may compile the program with the command: Compile L10 (user program at) SOURCE OK SOURCE is the NLS file address of the PROGRAM statement.

 2) You may compile a program into a TENEX code file and then load it into your buffer in a separate operation.
 The program can then be loaded from the file into your user programs buffer at any time without recompiling.
 The header statement must use the word FILE instead of PROGRAM.
-Use the PROGRAMS subsystem command: but can have
+Use the PROGRAMS subsystem command:

-Compile File (at) SOURCE (using) L10 (to file) FILENAME OK
+Compile File (at) SOURCE (using) L10 (to file) FILENAME 0K

 The FILENAME must be the same as the program's name.
 The code file is called a REL (RELocatable code) file.
-Whenever you wish to load the program code into the user programs buffer, use the PROGRAMS subsystem command:

-Load Program (file) FILENAME OK
+Whenever you wish to load the program code into the user programs buffer, use the PROGRAMS subsystem command: Load Program (file) FILENAME OK

-Once a compiled program has been loaded (by either route), it must be instituted.
+Once a compiled program has been loaded (by either route). it must be instituted.
 This is done with the PROGRAMS subsystem command:

-Institute Program PROGRAM-NAME (as) Content (analyzer program) OK
+Institute Program PROGRAM-NAME (as) Content (analyzer program) OK in being number one.
+You may use the number instead of the program's name as a shorthand for PROGRAM-NAME.

 The named program will be instituted as the current Content Analyzer filter, and any previously instituted program will be deinstituted (but will remain in the buffer).
+Again, the programs in the buffer are numbered, the first